Rocky Mountain elk: Effects of climate change

+Behavior

+Diet

+The Rocky Mountain Elk are herbivores that change their diets based on the season.
+During the winter season, 84% of their diets depended on grasses and shrubs.
+Based on the shrubs and grasses elk ate 65% of grasses, 15% shrubbery, 5% mosses and lichens, and 2% forbs.

+Reproduction

+Calfs to cows ratios have been steadily declining by 80% every year.
+The decline has resulted from human activities that affected the lives of the rocky mountain elk.
+Older Rocky Mountain elk help produce more successful offspring and females carry offspring for shorter timespans.
+Males who are older help females conceive earlier than females mating with younger males.
+Comparably conception of offspring is one week earlier.
+Nutrition of females affects the success of the offspring.

+Hunting of Elk

+It has been shown that human hunting of elk has affected their reproductive success.
+The hunting of elk increased behavioral changes in females causing the elk to lose valuable resources needed.
+The hunting of elk also affects their patterns during the day.
+During the day when elk would normally be foraging for food, during hunting season elk will intentionally avoid foraging and avoids any type of roads or trails that hunters may follow.
+The change of foraging and lack of resources lead to malnutrition and loss of body fat.

 Conservation

 Colorado

 The Rocky Mountain elk was reintroduced in 1913 to Colorado from Wyoming after the near extinction of the regional herds.
-While overhunting is a significant contributing factor, the elk’s near extinction is mainly attributed to human encroachment and destruction of their natural habitats and migratory corridors.
+While overhunting is a significant contributing factor, the elk's near extinction is mainly attributed to human encroachment and destruction of their natural habitats and migratory corridors.
 A year later, twenty-one elk from Jackson Hole, Wyoming were reintroduced to South Dakota's Wind Cave National Park for population increase.
 Conservation efforts also brought the elk populations in New Mexico from near-zero numbers in the late 1800s and early 1900s, to healthy populations in the 1930s in Northern New Mexico.

 Nebraska

 Population numbers of elk in Nebraska continued to increase through the 1970s and 1980s, to a level in which complaints from landowners in the Pine Ridge region led to the implementation of relatively liberal hunting seasons in the late 1980s.
 Elk numbers continued to increase through the 1990s to the present.